-This lavish box set is cluttered with drink coasters, oversized marbles, a table runner, notes, cards, posters, and an in depth color book that features lyrics and pages of beautiful photos and artwork.
+This lavish box set is cluttered with drink coasters, oversized marbles, a table runner, notes, cards, posters, and an in-depth color book that features lyrics and pages of beautiful photos and artwork.
 What is missing is a copy of the original poster included with the original vinyl release.
-Regardless, this memorabilia will throw you back to the early 70's when you most likely didn't have a care in the world.
-Spacing out and dropping out were of top priority and this album was the leader in turning on the black light while journeying to a different place.
+Regardless, these memorabilia will throw you back to the early 70's when you most likely didn't have a care in the world.
+Spacing out and dropping out were of top priority and this album was the leader in turning on the black light while tuning into a different place.

-Some quad purists have been waiting for the release of the original quad mix by Alan Parsons done in 1973.
-This version is included on disc 3, and really shows the limitations of the technology, as well as how a lack of time to complete a project truly effects the end results.
+Quad purists have been waiting for a digital version of the original quad mix by Alan Parsons done in 1973.
+This version is included on disc 3, and really shows the limitations of the technology, as well as how a lack of time to complete a project truly affects the end results.
 The sound effects on "Money" were created by splicing together Waters' recordings of clinking coins, tearing paper, a ringing cash register, and a clicking adding machine, which were used to create a 7-beat effects loop adapted to four tracks to create a moving effect in quadraphonic.
-The heavy use of multiple layers of sound on the album required the engineers and band to operate the mixing console's faders simultaneously, in order to mix down the intricately assembled multi-track recordings of several of the songs such as "On the Run".
-Unlike Guthrie whom had access to mixing automation for the 2003 multi-channel mix, Parsons had to rely on the ability of multiple hands to accomplish the complex tasks needed to continuously shift effects and instruments among the four channels in the quad mix.
+The heavy use of multiple layers of sound on the album required multiple engineers to operate the mixing console's faders simultaneously, in order to mix down the intricately assembled multi-track recordings of several of the songs such as "On the Run".
+Unlike Guthrie who had access to mixing automation for the 2003 multi-channel mix, Parsons had to rely on the ability of additional hands to accomplish the complex tasks needed to continuously shift effects and instruments among the four channels in the quad mix.
 There are some rough spots, especially during song transitions, while these are non-existent on the 5.1 version.
-Rhythm guitar is mixed much higher than the stereo mix, and is placed in the left rear channel, and sonically the quad mix is brittle making the Alan Parsons 1973 mix more a novelty than an Immersive experience.
-But Alan Parsons is still the master, he had recorded several timepieces at an antique clock shop as a quadraphonic test, and although his recordings had not been created specifically for the album, elements of the material were eventually used at the start of "Time" heard as assorted ticking then chiming simultaneously accompanied by a series of roto toms.
-This among many other contributions make Parsons a significant part of the Dark Side of the Moon.
+Note that the rhythm guitar is mixed much higher than the stereo mix, and is placed in the left rear channel, and sonically the quad mix is brittle to my ears, making the Alan Parsons 1973 mix more a novelty than an Immersive experience.
+However, Alan Parsons is still the master, he had recorded several timepieces at an antique clock shop as a quadraphonic test, and although his recordings had not been created specifically for the album, elements of the material were eventually used at the start of "Time" heard as assorted ticking then chiming simultaneously accompanied by a series of roto toms.
+This among many other contributions makes Parsons a significant part of the Dark Side of the Moon.

 DISC 1 – Compact Disc